Teetrinker/contao-slick/README.md

 # Slick

+# Only for testing
+This is a fork to test if this extension works on higher versions of Contao.
+Don't download for production.

 > If you are on Contao 4, please use https://github.com/heimrichhannot/contao-slick-bundle or https://github.com/heimrichhannot/contao-tiny-slider-bundle.

 A content slider/carousel for contao based on [kenwheelers slick carousel](http://kenwheeler.github.io/slick/).